Nesvík

 Nesvík is a village on the east coast of the Faroese island of Streymoy, located in the Sunda municipality.

-In 2020 its population was 0 with the last inhabitants leaving in 2016.
+The population has been 0 since 2016, when the last inhabitants left.
 Nesvík is home to a religious camp of the conservative Inner Mission of the national church, and a conference center called Leguhusið í Nesvík.
 Its name is derived from the Faroese words for cape and bay.